 An overactive thyroid can start to show up in quite a few ways.
-In fact, you may feel really healthy as it can speed up your motor functions and make you rush around feeling full of energy.
+In fact, you may feel perfectly healthy as it can speed up your motor functions and make you rush around feeling full of energy.
 The trouble starts when you notice that you have lost a lot of weight, your vision is off, and your hands start to shake.

 This is caused by the thyroid gland in your neck producing too much of the thyroid hormone.
 It is a bit like the fight or flight stimulation caused by stress.
-And the really bad thing is that it can cause your heart to work too fast.
+And the really harmful thing is that it can cause your heart to work too fast.

 When I was diagnosed with Graves' disease, another word for hyperthyroidism, I was told in no uncertain terms to go home, sit down, and stay put until the prescribed tablets kick in.
 Why?
-Because if I had an accident and needed surgery, it could kill me!
+Because if I had an accident and needed surgery, it could kill me.
 Not such an easygoing illness now, is it?

 The Danger of Misdiagnosing Hypothyroid